Will accountants need to register with the FCA for AML supervision?

 TCSP and mixed-activity firms

 Some accountancy firms also provide trust or company service provider services.
-This can include company formation, registered office or business address services, nominee director arrangements, trustee services, or arranging for others to act as directors or company secretaries.
+This can include company formation, registered office or business address services, nominee director arrangements, or trustee services.
+It can also cover arranging for others to act as directors or company secretaries.

-Importantly, TCSP work is also within the proposed FCA-supervised population.
-HMRC guidance says it is not unusual for an accountancy service provider to provide ancillary TCSP services, and current AML supervision should reflect each activity type where both are provided.
+Importantly, TCSP work is also within the expected FCA-supervised population.
+HMRC guidance says it is not unusual for an accountancy service provider to provide ancillary TCSP services, and current AML supervision should reflect each activity type if both are provided.

 Mixed activity can also affect fit-and-proper considerations under the current regime.
 A firm that thinks of itself mainly as an accountancy or tax practice should still check whether add-on company services bring it into TCSP territory.